Wood drying: Freeze drying

 Freeze drying is accomplished by lowering the pressure in a chamber containing the wood to a few millibars, while lowering the temperature of the chamber to below the eutectic point of the material.
 Heat is typically added slowly to the material to allow the water contained in the wood to sublimate directly into vapor, and be deposited on the sides of the vacuum chamber or in the cold trap through which the chamber is evacuated.
 Freeze drying through sublimation typically takes about 10 times the energy that is taken through evaporation of water by heat.
 In practice, freeze drying of wood can be accomplished by placing room temperature wood in a vacuum chamber that can be chilled to -30 degrees C or lower, evacuating the chamber to a few millibars, and at the same time cooling the chamber to a freezing temperature.
 The latent heat of the ice in the wood will come out through the water vapor, which will condense as ice on the inside of the chamber.
 After a few hours under vacuum and freezing conditions, the chamber is returned to normal pressure, the wood removed and bagged in plastic to keep water from condensing on it, and allowed to return to room temperature over a few hours to a day.
 The cycle is then repeated, each time the latent heat in the wood is removed through the water content in the wood sublimating and/or evaporating and condensing on the sides of the container and in the cold trap.
 The cycles are repeated until the moisture content of the wood is at a pre-determined acceptable level.
 Instead of cycling the wood in the chamber, heat can be added to the wood at a rate that matches the rate of sublimation of ice in the wood to water vapor, which is deposited on the inside of the chamber or in the cold trap.
 An advantage of freeze drying wood is that the form of the wood is maintained, and shrinkage does not typically occur.
 Shrinkage will occur over time after the wood is freeze dried, but this typically will not cause defects in the wood.

 Drying defects

-Drying defects are the most common form of degrade in timber, next to natural problems such as knots (Desch and Dinwoodie, 1996).
+Drying defects are the most common form of degrade in timber, next to natural problems such as knots.

 There are two types of drying defects, although some defects involve both causes: